samsalisbury/blog-source/source/_posts/2013-10-18-migrating-to-macbook-review.md

 ### <a id="ports"></a> <i class="icon-headphones"></i> <i class="icon-hdd"></i> <i class="icon-gamepad"></i> <i class="icon-print"></i> <i class="icon-printer"></i> The Ports

+On a MacBook Pro with Retina Display, there are the following ports:

+- MagSafe 2 power port
+- 2x USB3 (one on either side)
+- 2x Thunderbolt
+- HDMI
+- Headphones
+- SDXC slot

-The layout of the USB, Thunderbolt, DVI, headphones and other ports was, simply, correct.
-Lined up as near to the base of the screen as possible, rather than arbitrarily half way down the keyboard.
+The layout of the USB, Thunderbolt, HDMI, headphones and other ports seems, simply, correct.
+Lined up as near to the base of the screen as possible, rather than arbitrarily half way down the keyboard, cables tend to stay out of the way.

+I use one of the Thunderbolt ports to power a monitor (through a [Thunderbolt to HDMI adapter](http://store.apple.com/uk/product/MB570Z/B/mini-displayport-to-dvi-adapter?fnode=78)), and hook up another monitor to the HDMI slot.
+I typically plug in a USB to ethernet adapter if I'm at my desk, and switch off wireless.
+I can't wait to get my hands on [one of these](http://store.apple.com/uk/product/MC914B/B/apple-thunderbolt-display-27-inch), so I'll only need to use a single Thunderbolt port for two monitors and ethernet, reducing clutter a lot.